basho/basho_docs/content/riak/ts/1.3.0/using/arithmetic-operations.md

 ```

-###Operations with Multiple Field References
+### Operations with Multiple Column References

-Operations involving two or more references to fields/columns are not supported.
+Operations involving two or more references to columns are not supported.

 This query will return an error: